limine-bootloader/limine/CONFIG.md

 * `EDITOR_HIGHLIGHTING` - If set to `no`, syntax highlighting in the editor will be disabled.
 Defaults to `yes`.
 * `EDITOR_VALIDATION` - If set to `no`, the editor will not alert you about invalid keys / syntax errors.
 Defaults to `yes`.
 * `VERBOSE` - If set to `yes`, print additional information during boot.
 Defaults to not verbose.
+* `RANDOMISE_MEMORY` - If set to `yes`, randomise the contents of RAM at bootup in order to find bugs related to non zeroed memory or for security reasons.
+This option will slow down boot time significantly.
+* `RANDOMIZE_MEMORY` - Alias of `RANDOMISE_MEMORY`.

 *Locally assignable (non protocol specific)* keys are:
 * `COMMENT` - An optional comment string that will be displayed by the bootloader on the menu when an entry is selected.